Generalising Traffic Forecasting to Regions without Traffic Observations: Methodology

 \subsection{Model Overview}

 Fig.~\ref{fig:framework} presents an overview of \model.
-The backbone of the model (components shown in \emph{gray}) takes a contrastive learning architecture.
-At each training epoch, a masked graph view $G_o^m$ is constructed by randomly masking a subgraph from the observed graph $G_o$, yielding two input sequences (i.e., two \emph{views}): the original $\mathbf{X}_{G_o}^{t-T+1:t}$ and the masked $\mathbf{X}_{G_o^m}^{t-T+1:t}$.
-Following~\citet{stsm}, we generate pseudo-observations for the masked locations, to enable computing both spatial (i.e., geo-coordinate) proximity-based and temporal (i.e., traffic series) similarity-based adjacency matrices.
-These allow constructing graph convolution layers (GCNs) to capture spatial dependencies and temporal convolutional networks (TCNs) to capture temporal patterns.
+The backbone (in \emph{gray}) adopts a contrastive architecture with a pseudo-observation generator, following~\cite{stsm}.
+Each epoch constructs a masked graph $G_o^m$ by randomly masking a subgraph of $G_o$, producing two input views: original $\mathbf{X}{G_o}^{t-T+1:t}$ and masked $\mathbf{X}{G_o^m}^{t-T+1:t}$.
+Pseudo-observations are generated for masked locations to compute spatial (geo-coordinate) and temporal (traffic-series) similarity matrices, which feed GCNs and TCNs to capture respective dependencies.

 The two views go through the GCNs and TCNs (i.e., a spatial-temporal (ST) model) separately to produce forecasts and graph representations $\mathbf{Z}^{t+T'}_{G_o}$ and $\mathbf{Z}^{t+T'}_{G_o^m}$, where the representation is taken from the final time step $t+T'$ following~\citet{whdocl}.
 A contrastive loss, $L_{cl}$, is applied over $\mathbf{Z}^{t+T'}_{G_o}$ and $\mathbf{Z}^{t+T'}_{G_o^m}$ to promote consistent forecasts with and without masked (i.e., unobserved) locations, thereby achieving generalisation to the unobserved region.
 Since both views go through identical pipelines, we omit subscripts `$G_o$' and `$G^m_o$' in the subsequent discussion as long as the context is clear.
 More details about the backbone contrastive learning process are in Appendix~{B}.